hemjay07/claude-architect/README.md

 # Claude Architect

 A production-grade GLP-1 clinical research agent built as part of the **Claude Certified Architect** curriculum.
-Every phase is built from scratch — no pre-built agents, no tutorials followed blindly.
+Every phase is built from scratch — no pre-built agents, no tutorials.

 ## What This Is